jmacdotorg/microformats2-perl/README.md

 # STATUS

 These modules are **alpha**.
 Their developer is still figuring out how they want to be used, and their interface may change dramatically.
-It's not ready for CPAN just yet.
-This software is currently being "dogfooded" on an experimental branch of the author's own essay blog.

 Further, the parser implementation is incomplete.
 The HTML and JSON documents found in t/microformats-v2 include the full Microformats2